Staff Product Designer

 Niche Yield

-Closed the gap between students showing interest in a school and actually enrolling, while building a new commercial model in the process.
+Closed the gap between students showing interest in a school and actually enrolling, while building a new commercial model.
 Reframed the brief before a single wireframe existed.

 Niche Inbox